janakanuwan/FootFall-FE/README.md

 compliant actions, please use {createAction} from 'redux-actions'
 - In testing reducers, make sure to test unknown actions and the immutability of initial and expected objects
+- We will use redux with Immutable.js (and Typed-immutable) for application store.
+Please follow [Best Practices](https://redux.js.org/recipes/using-immutable.js-with-redux#what-are-some-opinionated-best-practices-for-using-immutable.js-with-redux)

+### Notes
+- All models (including Immutable.js, Typed-immutable) are exported via 'Models' (models->index.js)

 ### Versions
 - Update the `version.md` and `package.json` for each release with correct version number